ADA Demand Letters: How to Avoid Them and What to Do if You Get One

+If your company is determined to build an inclusive culture, it is important to start from the first touchpoint people have with your business: your website.
 If your company has any kind of web presence, it needs to be inclusive.
 Blind and low-vision people have a legal right to equal access to your website, meaning they should be able to benefit from it the same way as people with full sight.
-If your site isn’t already compliant, there’s a good chance you’ll receive an ADA demand letter.
+If your site isn’t already compliant, you may be at risk of receiving an Americans with Disabilities Act (ADA) demand letter.

 What is an ADA Demand Letter?

 What this letter does mean is that you have an opportunity to create a more inclusive environment for people who are blind or have low vision.
-If you do receive an ADA demand letter, your best bet is not to ignore it or to fight it, but to take a good look at what it’s asking for and create a plan to make your website compliant.
+If you do receive an ADA demand letter, your best bet is not to ignore it or to fight it, but to take a good look at what it is asking for and create a plan to make your website compliant.

 Your Next Steps